Environment Design for Inverse Reinforcement Learning: Environment Design via Maximin Regret

 Let $\trans_s \in \Reals^{\S \times A}$ denote a state-transition matrix dictating the transition probabilities in state $s$.
-Clearly, we can identify any transition function $\trans$ with a family of state-transition matrices $\{\trans_s\}_{s\in \S}$.
-We now say that an environment set $\Trans$ allows us to make \emph{state-individual transition choices} if there exist sets $\Trans_s$ such that $\Trans = \{ \{ \trans_s\}_{s \in \S} \colon \trans_s \in \Trans_s\}$.
-In other words, we can construct a new environment $\trans$ by arbitrarily combining transition matrices for each state.
-Note that this of course allows for the case when the transitions in some state $s$ are fixed, i.e.\ we have the singleton $\Trans_s = \{\trans_s\}$.
-When we can make such state-individual transition choices, we can use an extended value iteration approach as detailed in Algorithm~\ref{algorithm:extended_VI} that takes as input an empirical distribution $\empP$ as in Line~\ref{alg_line:emp_distr} in Algorithm~\ref{algorithm:ED-BIRL}.
+We can identify any transition function $\trans$ with a family of state-transition matrices $\{\trans_s\}_{s\in \S}$.
+We then say that an environment set $\Trans$ allows us to make \emph{state-individual transition choices} if there exist sets $\Trans_s$ such that $\Trans = \{ \{ \trans_s\}_{s \in \S} \colon \trans_s \in \Trans_s\}$.
+In other words, we can choose a new environment $\trans$ by arbitrarily combining transition matrices for each state.
+Note that this of course allows for the case where the transitions in some state $s$ are fixed, i.e., $\Trans_s = \{\trans_s\}$.
+When we can make such state-individual transition choices, we can use an extended value iteration approach to approximate the maximin environment efficiently.
+The extended value iteration algorithm is specified in Appendix~\ref{appendix:algorithms}, Algorithm~\ref{algorithm:extended_VI}.

+\paragraph{Arbitrary Environments.} In some situations, the set of environments $\Trans$ may not exhibit any useful structure.
+Moreover, we may not even have explicit knowledge of the transition functions in $\Trans$, but can only access a set of corresponding simulators.
+In this case, we are left with approximating the maximin environment \eqref{eq:maximin_BR_objective} by sampling simulators from $\Trans$ and performing policy rollouts.
+We describe the complete procedure in Appendix~\ref{appendix:algorithms}, Algorithm~\ref{algorithm:brute_force_ed}.